Copying a content item

 • Tags

 No restrictions apply when you edit a copy.
-The copy is not connected to the original item, so you can freely localize the content and change the settings.
+The copy is not connected to the original, so you can freely localize the content and change the settings.

 Copy unpublished content

-IMPORTANT: Not all services can copy unpublished content.
+IMPORTANT: The option to copy unpublished content is not available by default.
 We can enable this option for individual services on request.
-If your service needs to copy unpublished content from partner websites, contact Pangea Customer Care.
+If your service wants to start copying unpublished content, contact Pangea Customer Care.

 • Article